 Prerequisite: Graduate status or consent of department chair.

-Offered: Fall, Spring, Summer.
+Offered: Spring, Summer.

 CEP 532 - Theories and Methods of Counseling (3)

 The nature of the counseling process and theories of counseling are considered.
 Included are techniques of interviewing and an examination of common and special counseling problems in various school and agency settings.